philamp/jellygrail/README.md

 8. ⚠️ If you need to have your virtual folder rebooted with fresh entries, do not delete file items in ``./Video_Library/virtual/`` folder, as it will also delete corresponding files in the underlying file-systems.
 Just delete the ``./jellygrail/.bindfs_jelly.db`` file, **restart the docker container** and trigger a new ``/scan``
 9. You can re-arrange your virtual/shows and virtual/movies folders the way you like as if it were a normal file-system.
 Future calls to /scan service won't mess-up with your changes.
 Don't forget to refresh Jellyfin library after your changes.

-> ``./fallbackdata/`` folder contains files added by any process that tries to write a file in _virtual_ folder and its subfolders.
+> ``./fallbackdata/`` folder contains files added by you or any process that tries to write a file in _virtual_ folder and its subfolders.
 >
 > ``./Video_Library/virtual_dv/`` is a dynamically filtered folder containing only Dolby Vision MP4/MKV files.
 >